During the Semester

 - Choose what you would like excluded (references, text in quotation marks, or small sources (i.e. 2-3 words))

-- If you would like students to see the Similarity Report, be able to correct errors, and resubmit before the due date, set the Turnitin options as follows.
+- If you would like students to see the Similarity Report, be able to correct errors, and resubmit before the due date, make sure the Submission Attempts setting is set to more than one and set the Turnitin options as follows.

 - Store Submissions in: “Do not store the submitted papers” (If papers are stored, the resubmission will return a report showing almost everything is plagiarized because it’s comparing to the previous submission.)

-- Show report to students: Immediately (Note that it’s not really immediately because it takes a few minutes to process.
+- Show report to students: Immediately (Note that it’s not always immediately as it can take a few minutes to process.
 How long depends on the size of the paper and how busy their system is.)

-- create a generic assignment in a practice course site.
+Creating a reusable generic assignment in a practice course